 - 7.1 In January 2023, the Council experienced a critical incident involving the SAP system, leaving this business critical Enterprise Resource Planning system unavailable for five weeks.
 SAP is used to manage essential business processes including payroll, accounts payable/receivable, and financial ledger (including management accounts).
 It also interfaces with other key systems, for example Social Work Services' Care First system, and Financial Service's Academy system (Council Tax and Housing Benefit). - 7.2 During the outage, Business Continuity Plans were activated by Services and ALEOs, but the length of the disruption put significant strain on the Council's ability to maintain transactional finance and associated processes.
 Whilst the Council and ALEOs managed to ensure all staff were paid on time, some manual processes had to be put in place.
 There was also a significant impact on the ability to make payments to suppliers, with only emergency manual payments being made manually for a period of time, and backlogs subsequently building up.
 Direct payments (carers payments etc), were also subject to manual BCP activity.
-Management accounts (a key aspect of the Council's internal control environment) and outturn forecasts were not completed between January and the year end. - 7.3 A full lessons learned report by CGI was issued in May 2023 and Internal Audit is undertaking corroboration assurance work on the findings.
-Internal Audit is also currently working through the significant manual and business continuity activity that happened during the incident, and the clearing of backlog transactions.
-The processes adopted and the risk-based approach observed to date appear reasonable.
-However, substantive testing by Internal Audit on transactions affected by the outage is ongoing due to the scale of the data.
-A further update will be provided to FASC once this significant assurance work by Internal Audit is complete
+Management accounts (a key aspect of the Council's internal control environment) and outturn forecasts were not completed between January and the year end. - 7.3 Internal Audit has reviewed the significant manual and business continuity activity that happened during the incident, and the clearing of backlog transactions.
+Internal Audit concluded that services took reasonable steps to minimise the impact on service delivery; and no material errors were identified.
+A full lessons learned report by CGI was issued in May 2023 and Internal Audit is currently undertaking corroboration assurance work on the findings.